-Of all the services we tested, H&R Block had the most suitable features for very small businesses and self-employed filers.
+Of all the services we examined, H&R Block has the most suitable features for very small businesses and self-employed filers.
 The software's tax preparation and filing platforms are easy to learn and navigate.
-It covers federal taxes extremely well and offers tools to file state taxes, albeit for an additional $39.99 charge.
+It covers federal taxes extremely well and also offers tools to file state taxes, albeit for an additional $36.99 charge per state.

 Interface and Usability

-During our time with H&R Block's online software, we found it to be very user-friendly.
+H&R Block's online software is very user-friendly.
 The interface is attractive and logical, making it simple to navigate.
 After you enter some basic information about yourself (such as your full name, birthdate and Social Security number), it takes you to the main screen.
 On the top of the screen are four tabs: Overview, Federal, State and File.
 Under each of those tabs are sections for your income, deductions, credits and more.

 As you provide more information, the software fills out each appropriate form and displays updates to your federal and state tax return figures in real time.
 If the software detects any errors in the process, it flags them for you to fix.
 Once complete, the final forms are displayed so you can give them a once-over before filing them.
 Throughout the process, your data is protected with high-powered encryption.

-In addition to a positive user experience, we found several major features that set H&R Block apart from the rest.
+In addition to a positive user experience, several major features set H&R Block apart from many of its competitors.
 The software automates several processes to ensure accuracy and make tax filing as easy as possible.
 Here are some of the things H&R Block's online tax software offers: